Accessibility and additional support

 Depending on whether you’re accessing our content on our apps or on our website you can change the text size to make it larger or smaller.

-If you’re using our website, change the text size through either your device settings.
-You can also use the zoom function on your web browser to see the text more clearly
+- If you’re using our website, change text size through either your device settings or use the zoom function on your web browser

 Use zoom functions